1nf3rn0-H/HTB-Cyber-Apocalypse-2021/Web/MiniSTRypalace/README.md

 - It will remove `../` from our passed parameter
 - Then it will append the `GET` parameter to `pages/{parameter}` and display the page.

-To go back from current directory we need `../` but as we can see there is a filter for this.

-To bypass this filter we can do something like this `....//` as after replacement it would evaluate to `../`
+*To go back from current directory we need `../` but as we can see there is a filter for this.To bypass this filter we can do something like this `....//` as after replacement it would evaluate to `../`*

 Now we need to know where the flag is located, so we check the `Dockerfile` which was provided along with the source code and found this:
 ```docker